How can I quickly find answers to frequently asked questions?

 Confirm the deletion.

-For more information about deleting a queue, see Deleting a queue.
+For more information about deleting a queue, see Delete queue.

 How do I find the queue owner?